The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

 1. Austro-Hungarian influence

-• The Austro-Hungarian Empire included Austria, Hungary, Czech Republic, Slovakia, and parts of the Balkans.
+• The Austro-Hungarian Empire included Austria, Hungary, the Czech Republic, Slovakia, and part of the Balkans.

-• Kourabiedes likely derive from similar sweets introduced during the Ottoman period (such as Turkish kurabiye).
+• Kourabiedes likely derive from similar sweets introduced during the Ottoman period (like Turkish kurabiye).

-• Ingredients like almonds, clarified butter, and aromas such as rose water reflect Middle Eastern influences.
+• Ingredients like almonds, clarified butter, and flavors like rose water reflect Middle Eastern influences.

 3. Simple and widespread ingredients

-• Butter, nuts (almonds or walnuts), and sugar were available in all these regions: simple but festive ingredients.
+• In all these regions, butter, nuts (almonds or walnuts), and sugar were available: simple but festive ingredients.

 • Christmas or religious holidays were ideal moments to prepare these rich sweets.

-Zero glycemic index: Does not affect blood sugar levels, making it suitable for diabetics and people with blood sugar problems.
+Zero glycemic index: Does not affect blood sugar levels, making it suitable for diabetics and people with glycemic issues.

-Compared to other polyols, like xylitol, it is largely absorbed by the body and less likely to cause intestinal disturbances.
+Compared to other polyols, like xylitol, it is mostly absorbed by the body and less likely to cause intestinal disorders.

 Widely used in the keto diet.